settings.yaml to control what Poolside agents can do when you run pool or pool exec.

 For a complete reference of supported settings keys, see Settings file reference.

-You can use it to:
+You can use settings.yaml to:

-- Allow or block specific tools
+- Turn off specific tools

 - Automatically approve or deny certain tool calls

-- Limit which files agents can read or modify
+- Limit which files agents can read or modify through explicit file tools

 Main controls in settings.yaml

-Other supported settings include personal MCP server configuration, secret rules, prompt defaults, and API connection settings.
+Most users interact with three configuration areas.
+Other supported settings include hooks, personal MCP server configuration, secret rules, prompt defaults, and API connection settings.
 For the full schema, see Settings file reference.

-- Tools decide what actions the agent can attempt
+- Tools decide what actions the agent can attempt.

-- Paths decide which files the agent can access through file tools
+- Paths decide which files the agent can access through file tools.

-- Sandbox defines where the agent runs
+- Sandbox defines where the agent runs.

-Treat the shell tool as high risk.
+Treat theshell tool as high risk.
 Shell commands can:

 - Install software